erikLundstedt/Dont-be-a-Jerk/readme.txt

 Don't Be a Jerk: The Open Source Software License.
 Last Update: july 25 2019

-this licence is a branch of https://github.com/evantahler/Dont-be-a-Jerk it contains end user specific exeptions to the original licence
+this licence is a fork of https://github.com/evantahler/Dont-be-a-Jerk it contains end user specific exeptions to the original licence